pluralsight/guides/draft/microsoft-net/building-a-generic-csv-writer-reader-using-reflection/article.md

 ```
 #### Ignoring Properties

-Sometimes you may not need ALL the public properties in a class.
+Sometimes you may not need all the public properties in a class.
 So we need to ignore selected properties either by their name or their index in the list of properties we acquire by reflection.

 But what happens in the edge cases such as the beginning or the end?
 How do we manage commas?